-The goal of the inDICEs Project is to Measure the Impact of Digital Culture, empowering policy experts and decision makers in the Cultural and Creative Industries.
-The project will assess the social and economic impact of digitization and address the need for innovative (re)use of cultural assets.
-For this purpose, inDICEs will track policies in an open observatory.
-This will help establish policy priorities for successful digital transformation and future governance of cultural and creative content ecosystems.
+The goal of the inDICEs Project is to Measure the Impact of Digital Culture, empowering policy experts and decision-makers in the Cultural and Creative Industries.
+The project assesses the social and economic impact of digitization and address the need for innovative (re)use of cultural assets.
+For this purpose, inDICEs tracks policies by means of an open observatory.
+This helps establish policy priorities for successful digital transformation and future governance of cultural and creative content ecosystems.
 By the end of the project, policy-makers will have a solid framework to assess the impact of cultural heritage and a dashboard to keep track of the impact of cultural heritage in Europe.

 Objectives of the inDICEs Digital Culture Project

-The methodology of the inDICEs project will make extensive use of existing frameworks such as Culture 3.0 and the Europeana Impact Framework.
-We will continuously refine these frameworks to assess the impact of digitization on the cultural and creative industries.
+The methodology of the inDICEs project make extensive use of existing frameworks such as Culture 3.0 and the Europeana Impact Framework.
+We continuously refine these frameworks to assess the impact of digitization on the cultural and creative industries.
 In this scenario, the project seeks to address five specific objectives:

 - Develop a comprehensive portfolio of methods to measure the economic and social impact of cultural heritage digitization on the access to European cultural goods and services and their modes of production.

-- Produce an in-depth comparative analysis of the impact of digitization and Intellectual Property Rights (IPR) rules and practices on the access to European culture and on the creative cultural production.
-This will enable participants in the cultural heritage sector to assess the legal constraints on their collections.
-It will also help them identify risks and risk mitigation strategies for the exploitation of their digital cultural assets.
+- Produce an in-depth comparative analysis of the impact of digitization and Intellectual Property Rights (IPR) rules and practices on access to European culture and on creative cultural production.
+This enables participants in the cultural heritage sector to assess the legal constraints on their collections.
+It also helps them identify risks and risk mitigation strategies for the exploitation of their digital cultural assets.